 It is where the markets and parade grounds were located until later the government building replaced them.
 However, beneath present-day Montréal, there are still traces of these earlier streets and foundations, which you can examine during a trip to the museum.

 You can explore amid the old stone-paved streets, drainage ditches, and ground floors of buildings from the 17th century as you travel through the city’s past underneath.

-As you move through the museum, the narrative is revealed in layers of history through relics, maps, and artefacts.
+As you move through the museum, the narrative is revealed in layers of history through relics, maps, and artifacts.
 It is a must do in Montreal for all history lovers.

 18. Things to do at Parc Jean Drapeau

 Île Sainte-Hélène, which was named for Samuel de Champlain’s wife, and the man-made island of Notre Dame was initially nestled here.
 Today, it currently goes by the name Parc Jean-Drapeau is the best thing to do with kids in Montreal.